ykicisk/Ppt2PdfViaWKWebView/README.md

 # Ppt2PdfViaWKWebView

-A sample for converting PowerPoint files into `PDFDocument` via `WKWebView` .
+A sample for converting a PowerPoint file to `PDFDocument` via `WKWebView` .

 | Original (`WKWebView`) | Converted (`PDFDocument`) |
 |:--|:--|